Create A Website: The Ultimate How-To Guide (2023 Update)

 With a great SEO strategy, you will be able to profit even without spending money.
 That’s a great Return on Investment if you ask me!

 Granted, the results of your SEO efforts will not be evident within the first few months, maybe even the first year or so!
 SEO is a long process.
 But once you start reaping the benefits, there’s no turning back.

-There are two types of SEO, and these are On-Page SEO and Off-Page SEO.
+There are three types of SEO, and these are On-Page SEO, technical SEO and Off-Page SEO.

 This simply means optimizing your SEO within your own website.
 These are things you can easily manipulate with your content and website.